 When cats lick you, it can mean that they are attempting to teach you to groom yourself.
 It's a memory your cat had from being licked by its own mother and is a real sign of affection.
-Cats will also lick each other as a way to calm them down.
+Cats will also lick other household felines as a way to calm them down.
 Cats are very attentive to their owner's moods so you might find your cat is more affectionate when you're stressed or sick.
 Cats are attempting to calm your anxiety the same way you would pet your cat if they seemed nervous.